basho/basho_docs/source/languages/en/riak/ops/building/installing/debian-ubuntu.md

 ```

 The `name` that you submit to packagecloud can be anything you like.
 The
-`HOSTNAME` name used above was for example purposes.
+`HOSTNAME` used above was for example purposes.
 The resulting file
 should hold contents like the following:

 ```